collapsed-stacks/startups/questions/3806/looking-for-name-of-my-company.md

 - tagged: `domain-name`, `naming`
 - score: 1

-<p>I am doing freelancing from last 4 years . developing in iOS/Android/Web
-But i have no name just have a team and doing work.
-Now i am planning give a proper name to my Team. but confuse what name should i give to them.</p>
+I am doing freelancing from last 4 years . developing in iOS/Android/Web But i have no name just have a team and doing work.
+Now i am planning give a proper name to my Team. but confuse what name should i give to them.

-<p>Do any one guide me what name will be good.  </p>
+Do any one guide me what name will be good.

 ## Answer 3807